abra6325/RPGCustom/bungee/Protocol.md

 ## Data Types
 Here are some common data types that will be used in the protocol.
 Every data is written or encoded in [Little-Endian](https://en.wikipedia.org/wiki/Endianness).
+However tho, you might ask why is an integer only composed of 4 bytes, not 8?
+Because our protocol is encoded in unsigned bytes (0x00 ~ 0xff) instead of signed bytes (0x00 ~ 0x7f).
+This gives us an additional of one byte for each byte, basically halving the protocol packet size.
 | Type | Bytes | Description | Example | Type Byte |
 | ---------- | --- | ---------------------------- | ----- | ----- |
 | Byte | 1 | The most basic component of the packet data.
 Only takes 1 byte, and the values range from 0 ~ 255. | 0xf5 | 0x00